pret/pokecrystal/docs/design_flaws.md

  	ld a, [wCurPartySpecies]
  	cp UNOWN
  	jr z, .unown
++	ld hl, PokemonPicPointers
  	ld a, [wCurPartySpecies]
-+	ld hl, PokemonPicPointers
  	ld d, BANK(PokemonPicPointers)
  	jr .ok
  .unown
++	ld hl, UnownPicPointers
  	ld a, [wUnownLetter]
-+	ld hl, UnownPicPointers
  	ld d, BANK(UnownPicPointers)
  .ok
+-	; These are assumed to be at the same address in their respective banks.
+-	assert PokemonPicPointers == UnownPicPointers
--	ld hl, PokemonPicPointers ; UnownPicPointers
+-	ld hl, PokemonPicPointers
  	dec a
  	ld bc, 6
  	call AddNTimes